lumiform/slate/source/includes/_filters.md

 ## Get All Sites
 <aside class="warning">
 Site v1 endpoint is deprecated and will be discontinued in the future.
-Please refer to v2 documentation bellow.
+Please refer to v2 documentation.
 </aside>

 ```shell